timboudreau/shutesburybroadband/broadbandFaq.md

  - Cost of running fiber to one telephone pole:  $300
  - Cost of the network design for Leverett (Shutesbury should be comparable): $40,000
  - Cost of an application to Verizon:  $10,000 per 200 poles (the money is applied to work done later)

+**How Do I Keep Informed About The Progress**

+ - Sign up for the [mailing list on the town web site](https://twitter.com/ShutesburyBBand)
+ - Updates to this document and other relevant info will be notified [via our Twitter account](https://twitter.com/ShutesburyBBand)

 Resources
 =========